Hambledon Land is delighted that planning consent for Wycombe Summit was granted by Wycombe District Council on 29 November 2016.

 The proposals for Wycombe Summit will also fund a comprehensive woodland management plan to bring Deangarden Wood into positive management; remove the former ski slope material and create habitat rich chalk grassland.
 Formal public access to Deangarden Wood, which is currently private land, will also be secured through the provision of new public rights of way and footpath improvements.

-The development will also deliver further public benefit through a transport infrastructure contribution of £225,000 which will be used for Marsh School mitigation measures and additional bus measures on the London Road.
+The development will deliver further public benefit through a transport infrastructure contribution of £225,000 which will be used for Marsh School mitigation measures and additional bus measures on the London Road.
 In addition, a CIL contribution (Community Infrastructure Levy) of £500,000 will be directed by the Council towards other sustainable transport measures such as bus improvements and cycling and walking network enhancements.